Enrichment Activities using Food

 Canine Enrichment with Food

 • Emotional enrichment includes the love, trust and security of a safe and happy home.
 Social enrichment is met through bonding and play with both humans and other dogs.
-For human play, think things like fetch, tug, flirt poles, sprinkler games, bubbles and hide & seek.
+For example, things like fetch, tug, flirt poles, sprinkler games, bubbles and hide & seek.

 • Physical enrichment is met through exercise.
 E.g., hikes, parkour, sniff walks, running, playing, and many different types of dog sports.